University of Silicon Valley: History

 The University of Silicon Valley was founded as a high school on March 19, 1887, by Henry D. Cogswell in San Francisco.
 It opened in August 1888, offering technical classes for boys and business classes for girls.
 On June 30, 1930, it became a technical college.
-It was the first technical training institution in the West.
+It was the first technical training institution in the Western United States.

 The original campus building was occupied in 1888 in the Mission District in San Francisco.
 When the 1906 earthquake partially destroyed the campus, the College relocated across the street to an existing home.
 After the City of San Francisco purchased some of the land by eminent domain in 1917, a new building was constructed at Folsom Street and 26th Street in San Francisco to house the school.

 In 1974, having outgrown the existing campus, the college moved to a location at Stockton and California Streets.
 In 1985, it moved to Cupertino, where it remained until 1994 (its old San Francisco building became a Ritz Carlton hotel).
 In 1993, the college purchased a campus in Sunnyvale, which it moved to in 1994.
 This campus was sold in 2012, and in 2015 the college moved to a leased building in San Jose.